th3nobody/cybersecurity/task-3/report.md

  ### 6. Note any mismatched URLs.

-- Checking all links , I came ti conclusion that whichever clickable link i click the outcome is came
+- Checking all links , I came to conclusion that whichever clickable link i click the outcome is same

 - link :